YosaiProject/yosai/doc/sessionmanagement.rst

+Use Sessions to track the state of a user's interactions with your application across multiple requests, over a specified period of time.
 Tracking user state with Sessions enables more feature-rich user experiences.
-Use Sessions to store information about a user's interactions with your application across multiple requests, over a specified period of time.
 Further, Sessions play a major role in access control.

+Session Management involves creating, reading, updating, and deleting of Sessions and Session attributes, and validating Sessions.

+Yosai's ``SessionManager`` uses a ``CachingSessionStore`` to cache sessions.
+If you are not caching sessions, you you are either using in-memory session storage (the ``MemorySessionStore``) or using your own custom SessionStore, which is beyond the scope of consideration here.

 Authentication, Authorization, and Session Management are Related